AlexanderProd/shopify-product-uploader/README.md

 Every product needs to be inside its own folder where the folder name sets the products name.
 Images inside of the folder are uploaded as product photos.

-A `.rtf` file is uses for the description, formatting will be kept.
+A `.rtf` file is used for the description, formatting will be kept.

 Filenames are not important everything is determined based on file extension.
 ```